wfroese/wfroese.github.io/_drafts/2019-year-in-review.md

 It's been a challenging adjustment, but I do have a tendency to get bored when things get easy, so on the positive side I can't remember the last time I was bored.

-I wrote about [my transition to being responsible for a team]( https://willfroese.com/blog/the-managers-path), and also [what software development is like in the utility industry]( https://willfroese.com/blog/software-development-utility-industry).
+I wrote more in-depth about [my transition to being responsible for a team]( https://willfroese.com/blog/the-managers-path), as well as [what software development is like in the utility industry]( https://willfroese.com/blog/software-development-utility-industry)

 **My team launched some major projects this year**.
 I'm proud of what my team has accomplished this year.
 We launched some major projects, including: